Just-Some-Bots/MusicBot/_docs/using/commands.md

 shutdown
 {% endhighlight %}
 <strong>Description:</strong><br>
-Disconnect from all voice channels and close the MusicBot process.
+Disconnect from all voice channels and close the MusicBot process.<br>

 </details>

 <details>